Employer Child Care Tax Credit Calculator

 How does Section 45F differ from dependent care assistance plans (DCAP)?

 Section 45F is an employer tax credit that directly reduces your business's tax liability.
-DCAP (Dependent Care Assistance Plan) allows employers to enable up to $5,000 of pre-tax money for child care—either as an employer subsidy, an employee salary set-aside, or a combination of both (as long as the total is $5,000 or less).
+DCAP (Dependent Care Assistance Plan) allows employers to enable up to $7,500 of pre-tax money for child care—either as an employer subsidy, an employee salary set-aside, or a combination of both (as long as the total is $7,500 or less).
+This limit was increased from $5,000 under the OBBBA.
 Businesses can offer both 45F and DCAP simultaneously—they are complementary programs.

 What documentation is required for Section 45F compliance?

-Required documentation includes proof that employer funding went directly to a state-licensed provider, along with records of all qualified expenses.
+Required documentation includes proof that employer funding went directly to a qualified child care provider, along with records of all qualified expenses.
 File IRS Form 8882 annually with your federal business tax return to claim the credit.

 Do I need to build an on-site child care center to qualify?